jerefrer/tibetan-to-phonetics/README.md

-Rules are defined as key-value pairs, the left-hand side being the internal code used by the app, the right-hand side what you want it to be substituted with in the generated transliteration.
+Rules are defined as key-value pairs, the left-hand side being the internal code used by the app, the right-hand side what you want it to be substituted with in the generated conversion.

 For instance the rule for "kha" (2nd column "ka") in `base.js` is:
 ```js